 As many of you have heard, I have decided to leave VMware to pursue another one of my career goals.
 Read on to learn more!

-Five years into operations it was time for a change and while Engineering was not one of my career goals it is where I found myself.
+Five years into operations, it was time for a change, and while Engineering was not one of my career goals, it is where I found myself.
 What I thought would be a year or two detour turned into a five experience that went well above my wildest expectations.
-In Engineering I worked directly with customers and really impacted the product.
+In Engineering, I worked directly with customers and really impacted the product.
 In addition, I was given the opportunity to lead Engineering efforts for both Log Insight and the incubator Log Intelligence which is now publicly available.
 I helped lead global teams and worked with some of the best Engineers.
 In addition, I helped move the BU from waterfall to agile and from Engineering to DevOps.

-With ten years in the formerly EMC, now Dell family it is time for me to pursue another of my career goals — joining a startup.
-While the end-goal is not to join a startup, it is a necessary step to achieve my bigger career goal.
+With ten years in the formerly EMC, now Dell family, it is time for me to pursue another of my career goals — joining a startup.
+While the end goal is not to join a startup, it is a necessary step to achieve my bigger career goal.
 Recently, I was presented with an opportunity to work with a team I trust, in an area I see great potential and at the right time in my career.
 I accepted the position and start… today!
-The company is currently stealth so I cannot say much about it yet, but I can say it is not in the VMware space.
+The company is currently stealth, so I cannot say much about it yet, but I can say it is not in the VMware space.
 This means my involvement in VMware technology will be diminishing over time.
-I still have many blog posts for Log Insight and Log Intelligence lined up so you can expect more material, but I expect to be out before VMworld.
+I still have many blog posts for Log Insight and Log Intelligence lined up, so you can expect more material, but I expect to be out before VMworld.

-One thing I love about VMware is the community and that is why writing this post is bittersweet for me.
-I will continue to blog, but the content will of course change.
-I wanted to thank everyone who has been part of my VMware journey and I hope you will continue to follow me on my startup journey.
+One thing I love about VMware is the community, and that is why writing this post is bittersweet for me.
+I will continue to blog, but the content will, of course, change.
+I wanted to thank everyone who has been part of my VMware journey, and I hope you will continue to follow me on my startup journey.
 Thanks for reading!

-© 2018, Steve Flanders.
+© 2018 – 2021, Steve Flanders.
 All rights reserved.